-Component 2 focuses on improving the destructive fishing practices focusing the bottom trawl fishing gears and methods to be more eco-friendly and fuel-efficient gears through the development of innovative technology and best practices.
-The outcome of this component is reduced effects of bottom trawling on seafloor/benthic habitats and on the air quality through enhanced innovative technology and best practices in trawl fisheries.
+Component 2 focuses on improving the destructive fishing practices focusing destructive fishing gears including the bottom trawl fishing gears and methods to be more eco-friendly and fuel-efficient gears through the development of innovative technology and best practices.
+The outcome of this component is reduced effects of bottom trawling other destructive fishing gears on seafloor/benthic habitats and on the air quality through enhanced innovative technology and best practices in trawl fisheries.
 Supporting activities are: